PSIHR/vapebacken45/replit.md

-# Telegram Mini App - Backend
+# Telegram Mini App - Full Stack

 ## Overview
-This is a **Telegram Mini App backend** that combines a FastAPI REST API with a Telegram bot using aiogram.
-The application provides order management, user authentication, and product catalog functionality for a Telegram-based e-commerce system.
+This is a **Telegram Mini App** with a complete full-stack implementation combining:
+- **Backend**: FastAPI REST API with Telegram bot using aiogram
+- **Frontend**: Modern React SPA with TailwindCSS and Telegram Web App integration
+- **Database**: SQLite with async support for order management and product catalog

 ## Technology Stack

+### Backend
 - **Framework**: FastAPI 0.116.1
 - **Telegram Bot**: aiogram 3.21.0
 - **Database**: SQLite with aiosqlite (async)